sxs-collaboration/spectre/docs/Tutorials/BeginnersTutorial.md

 actual objects in our C++ code.
 Feel free to experiment with keys and values in our input files.
 If you're unsure about what a key or value should be, we offer an easy way to check the options in the input file without running a whole simulation.
-If you run
+In your `/work/runs` directory, if you run

 ```
-../bin/ExportTimeDependentCoordinates3D \
+ExportTimeDependentCoordinates3D \
   --input-file InputTimeDependent3D.yaml --check-options
 ```